stevleibelt/arch-linux-live-cd-iso-with-zfs/README.md

 # Arch Linux Archiso builder with zfs support

-Attention!

-With the rework of the archiso, this build script is currently (date of writing: 07.02.2022) not working.
-I am trying to fix it but it will take some time.
-My current problem is the fact that I need to add a local repository with the zfs packages inside.

 This repository contains a simple, free as in freedom, wrapper to automate the steps mentioned in the [arch linux wiki](https://wiki.archlinux.org) for the [zfs installation](https://wiki.archlinux.org/index.php/ZFS#Installation) and the [archios package installation](https://wiki.archlinux.org/index.php/Archiso#Installing_packages).

 All you need to do is to execute the [build.sh](https://github.com/stevleibelt/arch-linux-live-cd-iso-with-zfs/blob/master/build.sh) and follow the instructions.